bharathkumarkn/Swagger-Utility/README.md

 Clone the Git Repo on your machine, git@github.com:bharathkumarkn/Swagger-Utility.git, and There will be an executable jar.
-Go to the location of the clone on your local machine and locate the Swagger-Util.jar. it is a Java util, So make sure you have Java6 JRE installed and configured.
+Go to the location of the clone on your local machine and locate the Swagger-Util.jar. it is a Java util, So make sure you have Java6 JRE or higher version installed and configured in your machine.

 Go to terminal/console. and use this command to run the jar.